Genius Invokation TCG

-Genius Invokation TCG (七圣召唤 (Qīshèng Zhàohuàn, Summoning of the Seven Sages)), often abbreviated as GITCG, is a free-to-play digital collectible card game developed by miHoYo as a permanent game mode of Genshin Impact and released alongside the game's Version 3.3 update on December 7, 2022.
+Genius Invokation TCG (七圣召唤 (Qīshèng Zhàohuàn, Summoning of the Seven Sages)), often abbreviated as GITCG, is a free-to-play digital collectible card game developed by miHoYo as a permanent game mode within Genshin Impact that was released alongside the game's Version 3.3 update on December 7, 2022.
 The game features characters, events and location within Genshin Impact's fantasy world of Teyvat.

 Gameplay

 In a game of Genius Invokation TCG, each player starts with a deck made up of 3 character cards and 30 action cards.